quadbio/RNAseq_tutorial/Tutorial.md

 **IMPORTANT NOTE**: It is not always necessary to do anything here even if problems were found, especially those related to base quality.
 For instance, many up-to-date software being used later for read mapping (e.g. STAR) has implemented a soft trimming mechanism to deal with low-quality bases at the end of a read.

 #### (Optional) Trimming and deduplication
-If it is really needed, fixing the first and the third problems requires cutting off parts of some/all reads in the data.
+**If it is really needed**, fixing the first and the third problems requires cutting off parts of some/all reads in the data.
 There are quite some tools providing the functionality to do that, including [Cutadapt](https://cutadapt.readthedocs.io/en/stable/index.html) and [fastp](https://github.com/OpenGene/fastp).
 The fastp tool, although less famous and commonly used than Cutadapt, provides the de-duplication function altogether so that one can do trimming+deduplication at the same time.

 Let's firstly look at Cutadapt.
 It has a lot of functionalities related to do all kinds of trimming in pretty complicated manners.
 You can get all the details from its [online user guide](https://cutadapt.readthedocs.io/en/stable/guide.html).
 As an easy example, assuming the data being single-ended (SE), we can trim the adapter sequences in the data by using the following command:
 ```console